Rightpoint/RZRadioKit/README.md

 ## Important Notice

-This repository is slated for deletion, perhaps as soon as June 1, 2016.
+This repository is slated for deletion.
 Please find other solutions.

-There will be no future updates or support.
+Questions?
+Email rzopensource@raizlabs.com